ChatGPT faces 'growing pains' in June | Technology

 OpenAI also released the ChatGPT app on the iOS system in May, which could sap some traffic from its website.
 Some also tie the usage change to the summer break for schools, as fewer students look for help with homework.
 The recent slowdown in growth might help control the cost in running ChatGPT, which requires intensive computing power to answer queries.
 Sam Altman, chief executive at OpenAI, has described the cost of running the services "eye-watering".

 ChatGPT is free to use but also provides a premium subscription, where users can pay $20 a month to access OpenAI's more advanced model, GPT-4.
-Over half a million people have signed up for the subscription, according to estimates from YipitData.
+Some 1.5 million people have signed up for the subscription, according to the latest estimates from YipitData.
 OpenAI has projected $200 million in revenue this year.
 Besides ChatGPT, it makes money by selling API access to its AI models for developers and enterprises directly and through a partnership with Microsoft, which invested over $10 billion into the company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)